SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/index.md

 - **Variations:** Ways that you can adjust the recipe to get other similar results (example: get the last or most recent date of an event as well as the first date).

-- **See also:** Links to similar recipes elsewhere in the cookbook...
+- **See also:** Links to similar recipes elsewhere in the cookbook.

 ### Credits

 > Thanks to the top chefs/editing team for their time and commitment to this project: especially _Marc Baizman_, _Shari Carlson_, _Beth Hintze_, _Michael Kolodner_, _Nick Lindberg_, _Jodi Nemser-Abrahams_, _Jillian Nii_, _Caroline Renard_, _Rachel Sinex_, _Amanda Styles_ and _Kathy Waterworth_.
 >
-> Tip of the hat to _Ruth Mar Tam_ for the inspiration of the headings from her wonderful [Baked to Order Cookbook](https://cooktildelicious.com/baked-to-order-cookbook/)
+> Tip of the hat to _Ruth Mar Tam_ for the inspiration of the headings from her wonderful [Baked to Order Cookbook](https://cooktildelicious.com/baked-to-order-cookbook/).
 >
 > Tip of the hat to _Andrew Adamyk_ for his Markdown conversion help.